 4. \textbf{Counterfactual:} Different from the above three types of questions querying the details that actually happen, counterfactual questions set hypothetical conditions that do not occur in the video and query about the expected outcomes based on the conditions.
 This type of question requires reasoning about various imagined situations and expects the outcomes according to the causal relations among actions.
 The template for this type of question is ``\textit{Would the left/right team succeed in do the i-th SOME-ACTION if the other team did not do SOME-ACTION?}"

-In particular, the questions are queries about the attributes, and their answers can be obtained directly from our annotations or through logical reasoning over the annotations.
+\textbf{From Attributes to Question-Answer Pairs.} In particular, the questions are queries about the attributes, and their answers can be obtained directly from our annotations or through logical reasoning and statistical analysis over the annotations.
+For instance, for a question asking about the cause of a specific action, the answer can be easily retrieved from its attribute of cause; For a question asking whether a specific action is successful, we can check its outcome attribute.
+We guarantee the correctness of the answers as we have checked the annotations of attributes as mentioned previously.
 These answers include responses like ``\textit{yes/no}", numerical values, sports names (such as ``\textit{volleyball}"), action categories in MultiSports and FineGym (such as ``\textit{block}"), and short phrases describing the reasons (such as ``\textit{out of bounds}").
-See Figure \ref{egdata} for more concrete examples of the attributes and the corresponding generated QA pairs.
-Additional examples are provided in the supplementary material.
+See Fig. \ref{egdata} for more concrete examples of the attributes and the generated QA pairs.

 An interesting aspect of our dataset is that it can be utilized for other tasks due to our two-stage annotation process.
 Specifically, we have defined several attributes for each action instance, which can be considered as multiple labels.
 Consequently, our dataset can be employed for conducting multi-label classification.
 Moreover, by altering the template from question answering to declarative sentences, we can generate descriptive or explanatory narrations for sports videos.
 Hence, our dataset can also be exploited for sports video captioning.